emina/rosette/README.md

 The easiest way to install Rosette is from Racket's package manager:

-* Download and install Racket 6.6 from http://racket-lang.org
+* Download and install Racket 6.9 or later from http://racket-lang.org

 * Use Racket's `raco` tool to install Rosette: